MATBckh22/MATB-STUDIOS/README.md

 <expression>
 <expression>
 ```
-`elif` is made for a separate condition if the first condition is not true, if all is false, the last expression under `else` is executed
+`elif` is made for a separate condition if the first condition is not `True`.
+If all are `False`, the last expression under `else` is executed

 *see how multiple conditions can have shorter strings of code using elif vs if*